JoshOrndorff/recipes/src/testing/common.md

 }
 ```

-For context, the tested module's `decl_storage` block looks like
+For context, the tested pallets's `decl_storage` block looks like

 ```rust, ignore
 decl_storage! {